immense/Remotely/README.md

 I've created a cross-platform command line tool that can leverage the GitHub Actions REST API to build the project and install it on your private server.
 This process will also embed your server's URL into the desktop clients, so that they won't need to prompt the end user to enter it.

+However, you can also choose to install the pre-built packages that do not have any server URLs embedded.
+These don't require you to fork the repository on GitHub.

 ## Installation Instructions:
 - Before attempting installation, verify that your domain name is resolving to your server's IP address.
   - For example, I can use the command `ping app.remotely.one` and see the IP address to which it resolves.